 Merriam-Webster's dictionary defines numismatics as "the study or collection of coins, tokens, and paper money and sometimes related objects (such as medals)."
 It also defines coins as, "a usually flat piece of metal issued by governmental authority as money."
 Since numismatics is a very broad field of study, the term numismatic coins narrow down to the study of flat pieces of metal issued by a recognized government.

 History of Coin Collecting

-Scholars widely believed that coins had been around since approximately 200 BC when they were first minted in Lydia (modern western Turkish provinces of Uşak, Manisa, and İzmir).
-In the fourteenth century, people began to appreciate the artistry on coins and began to collect them.
+Scholars widely believed that coins had been around since approximately 200 BCE when they were first minted in Lydia (modern western Turkish provinces of Uşak, Manisa, and İzmir).
+In the 14th century, people began to appreciate the artistry of coins and began to collect them.
 Unfortunately, only the wealthy could afford to save coins, and it became known as the "Hobby of Kings."
-In the seventeenth and eighteenth century, coin collecting became more academic, and coin collectors became more focused on expanding their study to include historical events surrounding the mintage of their coins and the methods of manufacture.
+In the 17th and 18th centuries, coin collecting became more academic, and coin collectors became more focused on expanding their study to include historical events surrounding the mintage of their coins and the methods of manufacture.